-Human Body: Health and Disease-3 NICC Credits
+Human Body: Health and Disease

-Course number: 282 SCED Code: 14999 Grade 11, 12

-Prerequisite: C- or better in HSC:114 (Medical Terminology) and C- or better in BIO:168 (Human A&P I).

-Required Course for Medical Assistant Practicum.
+Course #: 282 SCED Code: 14999 Duration: semester course Credits: 1 Grade: 11.12 Prerequisite: C- or better in HSC:114 (Medical Terminology) and C- or better in BIO:168 (Human A&P I). \Required Course for Medical Assistant Practicum.

-The study of the human body relating to disease processes and treatment options.
+3 NICC Credits The study of the human body relating to disease processes and treatment options.
 Includes an overview of drug categories in the treatment of diseases.